Dustlayer/github-webhook-example/README.md

 # github-webhook-example
 This is an example implementation for GitHub Webhooks using python3 with flask.

+## Preparation
+You have to configure three webhooks on your repository.
+So that
+- 'push' events end up in /push
+- 'issue' events end up in /issue
+- 'pull' events end up in /pull

 ## Usage
 Copy "config.example.py" to "config.py" and provide fitting values.
 Then you can start by using